francescapalermo/francescapalermo.github.io/_publications/4palermo2020ICRA.md

 "
 collection: publications
 permalink: /publication/palermo2020ICRA
-excerpt: 'Remote characterisation of the environment during physical robot-environment interaction is an important task commonly accomplished in telerobotics.
-This paper demonstrates how tactile and proximity sensing can be efficiently used to perform automatic crack detection.
+excerpt: 'This paper demonstrates how tactile and proximity sensing can be efficiently used to perform automatic crack detection.
 A custom-designed integrated tactile and proximity sensor is implemented.
-It measures the deformation of its body when interacting with the physical environment and distance to the environment’s objects with the help of fibre optics.
-This sensor was used to slide across different surfaces and the data recorded during the experiments was used to detect and classify cracks, bumps and undulations.
+It measures the deformation of its body when interacting with the physical environment and distance to the environment’s objects with the help of fibre optics.'
-The proposed method uses machine learning techniques (mean absolute value as feature and random forest as classifier) to detect cracks and determine their width.'
 date: 2020-06-01
 venue: '2020 IEEE International Conference on Robotics and Automation (ICRA)'
 paperurl: ''